rochekollie/blog/posts/string_along_with_javascript_strings.md

 the character at index `0` in the string `John`, which is `J`.

 Note that the `length` property returns the number of characters in a string, and not only the numbers of letters.
-As we said earlier, characters are symbols including letters, punctuation, and various other written marks in a language.
+As we said earlier, characters are symbols including letters, punctuation, and various other written marks in a written language.
-Therefore, the `length` will return the total number of characters in a string, including letters, punctuation, whitespaces, and so on.
+Therefore, the `length` property will return the total number of characters in a string, including letters, punctuation, whitespaces, and so on.
 The `lenght` property does count an escape sequence (one or more special characters) as one character because it has a special meaning in JavaScript.